kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 Since the plugin is using [Gatsby Reporter](https://www.gatsbyjs.org/docs/node-api-helpers/#reporter) for error logging.
 You could [turn on `--verbose` option](https://github.com/gatsbyjs/gatsby/pull/19199/files) to see the whole error object.
 Be careful with these options, the output log could contain some sensitive data such as `authorizationKey`.

-## When do I use this plugin

-> Include stories about when this plugin is helpful and/or necessary.

 ## Examples of usage

 An example showing how to include this plugin in a site's `gatsby-config.js` file.